 NOHSNGITHIANG FALLS OR THE SEVEN SISTERS FALLS

-The seven sisters falls is seven segmented waterfall located in the south of Mawsmai.
-The water, falls from a height of 315 m and has an average width of 70m.
+The seven sisters fall is seven segmented waterfalls located in the south of Mawsmai.
+The water falls from a height of 315 m and has an average width of 70m.

-It is especially breathtaking when sunlight falls on the falling water, revealing the entire band of vibrant colours across the waterfall.
-It is a photographers’ heaven with the potential of clicking mind blowing pictures with a setting sun.
+It is especially breathtaking when sunlight falls on the falling water, revealing the entire band of vibrant colors across the waterfall.
+It is a photographers’ heaven with the potential of clicking mind-blowing pictures with a setting sun.

 MONOLITHIS: UNIQUE KHASI CULTURE